pontakornth/100days/content/36-minimal-content-template.md

 Just like I mentioned in previous post, I am "dead inside".
 I lack motivation to do the project.
 I need both discipline and motivation.
 If I lack the former, it will never get published.
 If I lack the latter, I will make low-effort project just for the sake or completing.
 I have heard about deliberate practice.
 It is interesting.
-I think it may help me a bit in coding.
+I think it may help me a bit in coding.<!--more-->

 This project is more like a template for digital gardening.
 It likes a blog but no strict chronological